FabioPC18/Python-based-tic-tac-toe-game/README.md

 - the user inputs their move by entering the number of the square they choose − the number must be valid, i.e., it must be an integer, it must be greater than 0 and less than 10, and it cannot point to a field which is already occupied;
 - the program checks if the game is over − there are four possible verdicts: the game should continue, the game ends with a tie, you win, or the computer wins;
 - the computer responds with its move and the check is repeated;
-- don't implement any form of artificial intelligence − a random field choice made by the computer is good enough for the game.

 # Bugs and bad practices